tillo13/flux_lora_creation/readme.md

 1. **Initial Images Directory**:
     Place your training images inside the `initial_images` directory.

+2. **Samples Directory**:
+    Create a `samples` directory in your GitHub repository to store generated sample images.

 ## High-Level Overview

 ### Training and Deploying the LoRA Model